brockpettyjohn/personal-project/my-app/README.md

+# NOTE FROM KYLE

+- don't touch the index.html file.
+They buid and mess with that stuff on the build
+- keep all your work in the src directory
+- navigate into the my-app and run `npm start`
+- from your root run `npm start`.
+- then yo ahve all the services running and you are rolling!

+### hook up sockets at stuff and we can go over the rest later.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>